-Everywhere on the internet, you can see pictures of people who are working on their MacBook from their hammock or on the beach.
+Everywhere on the internet, you can see pictures of people who are working on their MacBook from their hammock stand or on the beach.
 Whether this image is realistic or not, working and travelling as a digital nomad is becoming increasingly popular.
 And for many people, this lifestyle means ultimate freedom, even from the comfort of a motorhome!

 Living and travelling in a motorhome